 Don't Have Devices in Bedrooms

 In order to keep your children from playing online games all night long or looking at material that is unsuitable for their age, it is best to keep their computer, TVs, and all other devices in a common room shared by the family.
 The living room or multi-purpose room are both good places to put them.
 Regardless of what room you decide to place them in, they need to be in an area where you can have a clear view of the device's screen.
 This will help you monitor your child's activities.

 Use Protective Cases

 Another way to make technology fun and to keep your expensive electronic devices safe is to use leather cases.
-For instance, leather ipad cases are a beautiful way to protect your ipad from damage.
-Leather cases for smartphones are a great idea as well.
 Children tend to be rough with devices, so getting leather ipad cases to protect your ipad will keep it from getting broken or damaged by your children.

 Don't Forget Parental Controls